snippray/Hell0/README.md

 ## Why do I need to use this tool?

 As mentioned earlier, Hello Zero has been designed to **complement your vulnerability and risk management programs**.
-Aside from patch management policies, we must be aware of the vulnerabilities traded on the dark web and affect our systems without patches.
-Therefore, if you are concerned about zero-day threats, this tool is right for you.
+Aside from patch management policies, we must be aware of the vulnerabilities traded on the dark web which affect our systems without any available patches.
+Therefore, if you are concerned about zero-day threats, this tool might be right for you.